telegr-am/howto/info/just_happy.md

 We share our customer support using [Get Satisfaction](https://getsatisfaction.com/) so you can see how we treat our customers and how we help them solve problems.

-We price fairly and base our pricing on how much of Telegram you use.

 We help you focus on what you love: building great web sites.

 We help you service your clients with innovative ways for them to post and manage the content that drives their business.

 We keep you as a customer because we're about making you happy, every day.